filiperecharte/SpaceInvaders/docs/README.md

 ### Long Parameter List

-The [Arena](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/master/src/main/java/com/spaceinvaders/model/arena/Arena.java) class is receiving too much parameters (4) unnecessarily: there are three related parameters.
-Too much parameters are bad for code readability and organization.</br>
+The [Arena](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/master/src/main/java/com/spaceinvaders/model/arena/Arena.java) class is receiving too many parameters (4) unnecessarily: there are three related parameters.
+Too many parameters are bad for code readability and organization.</br>
 </br>
 A way to improve the code is to join the *weight* and *height* parameters in one object, and the *backgroundColor* on another.
 Those classes are already implemented but by the time of this report they are not connected to the arena class, only to the [Ship](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/master/src/main/java/com/spaceinvaders/model/Ship.java) one. **We will get to them at the end of this topic.**</br>